GeekLifeNow/geeklifenow.github.io/_posts/2019-12-16-VMware-VMwareTools-Update.md

 This will start the update process on each VM.
 The -NoReboot parameter is using the the following switch parameters for the installer:

-_/s /v"/qn REBOOT=ReallySuppress"_
+_/s /v /qn REBOOT=ReallySuppress_

 This then allows you to reboot your VMs inside your regular maintenance windows.
-According to the VMware [documentation for this cmdlet](https://vdc-repo.vmware.com/vmwb-repository/dcr-public/e7c1a32c-a3c6-4d7c-91bb-18a86a38daf7/12353298-ce6e-4d3f-bd8d-ab9f5ab044cc/doc/index.html#linkb2c6f419e7481f8df0437dbcd81516fde6ac1b08;Update-Tools.html){:target="_blank"}, this may not keep the geust from rebooting:
+According to the VMware [documentation for this cmdlet](https://vdc-repo.vmware.com/vmwb-repository/dcr-public/e7c1a32c-a3c6-4d7c-91bb-18a86a38daf7/12353298-ce6e-4d3f-bd8d-ab9f5ab044cc/doc/index.html#linkb2c6f419e7481f8df0437dbcd81516fde6ac1b08;Update-Tools.html){:target="_blank"}, this may not keep the guest from rebooting:

 _"However, the virtual machine might still reboot after updating VMware Tools, depending on the currently installed VMware Tools version, the VMware Tools version to which you want to upgrade, and the vCenter Center/ESX versions."_